-Your homeowners insurance covers personal property, including your home appliances, if they’re damaged by a covered peril, like fire or lightning strikes.
+Homeowners insurance covers personal property — including your home appliances — if they’re damaged by a covered peril, like fire or lightning strikes.
 But homeowners insurance does not cover home appliances that are damaged due to electrical or mechanical breakdown and problems related to age or maintenance — like if your dishwasher breaks down after years of use.
 You may be able to add an equipment breakdown coverage endorsement to your policy to supplement that gap in coverage.

 Homeowners insurance covers home appliances — like your oven and microwave, personal computer, and AC unit — if they are damaged by a peril outlined in your homeowners policy.
 That means if your washing machine was destroyed during a fire, your homeowners insurance personal property coverage can help pay to replace it.
 Built-in appliances — like a furnace or water heater — are covered by the dwelling coverage component of your homeowners policy if they’re damaged by a covered peril.

-That said, homeowners insurance does cover your property from several causes of damage and loss, including:
+Homeowners insurance does cover your appliances from several causes of damage and loss, including:

-Homeowners insurance also covers what is called sudden, accidental damage from artificially generated electrical currents, which is kind of a roundabout way of saying power surge or short circuit damage.
+Homeowners insurance also covers what is called sudden, accidental damage from artificially generated electrical currents, which is kind of a roundabout way of saying power surge.
 However, some insurance companies do not cover the loss of tubes, transistors, and other components that make electronics work, which would exclude most home appliances — like refrigerators and stoves — if they were to be damaged by an artificially generated current, like a power surge.
 Check with your insurer to see if they cover short-circuit damage.

 Equipment breakdown coverage is an endorsement you can add to your homeowners insurance policy to enhance coverage for your appliances.
-Equipment breakdown coverage offers protection for a variety of appliances — from your TVs to your wine fridge to your dishwasher — against many causes of loss that your standard homeowners insurance does not cover, like improper installation or power surges.
+Equipment breakdown coverage offers protection for a variety of appliances — from your TVs to your wine fridge to your dishwasher.

-Equipment breakdown coverage also protects your appliances if they are damaged or destroyed due to:
+Equipment breakdown coverage can also protect your appliances if they are damaged or destroyed due to:

 Home warranties typically aren’t straightforward.
 Home warranty policies are particular about exactly which appliances they cover and under what circumstances.
-You should read the terms and conditions of your home warranty closely as certain items, like your refrigerator, may only be covered due to specific events.
+You should read the terms and conditions of your home warranty closely as certain items, like your refrigerator or furnace, may only be covered due to specific events.